1/12/17 rev. 10/9/17

 l.
 Exhausting the Internet

 Is this possible?
 I mean, the internet’s so vast.
-Yes, but its the easiest and most inexpensive place to begin.
+Hardly, but it’s the easiest and most inexpensive place to begin.
 I’m only suggesting that you start with a plan and methodology and revisit certain sites regularly.
 Here are a few strategies and sites that I started with years ago:

 • Newer concepts – One of the most helpful sites I only recently happened upon is called “Find-a-Grave.”
 It relies on everyday people to share their family history by going to the cemetery where each person is buried and posting a picture of the tombstone along with the relevant information.
 Links are available to others in the family as well.
 This site is so relatively new that many ancestors are not yet represented, which would be a good way for you to honor your forebears.
 While most counties have lists of and persons in each cemetery therein, which you can search, “Find-a-Grave” goes much further faster.